Guide to Access-A-Ride Service

 • If your vehicle doesn’t arrive at the end of the 30-minute waiting period, follow the instructions in What to Do if an AAR Vehicle is Late.

 • If you are delayed but wish to keep your return-trip reservation, call Travel Services to reschedule at least 60 minutes before your scheduled pickup time.

 Back to Top

 While AAR may continue to operate during adverse weather conditions, there may be times when local road conditions prevent us from reaching you.
-Please call AAR at 877-337-2017 for weather and service messages, or consult www.mta.info , the MTA website.
+For weather and service messages, please call AAR at 877-337-2017 or consult the MTA website at www.mta.info.

 Shopping Carts, Bags/Parcels and Bulky Items

 Customers must fold shopping carts and board AAR vehicles with only two bags or parcels totaling 40 lbs. or less.
 A very bulky item that fills a seat or is a safety hazard is not permitted on an AAR vehicle, even if the item weighs less than 40 lbs.